FAQs

 You will need to set up a trust deed Legally, someone under 18 can’t hold the property but this document allows a trustee to hold it until they turn 18 and the equity is transferred to them.

-Do you have any further questions?
 How a transfer of equity works depends quite a bit on your individual circumstances.
 It’s advisable to get legal or tax advice, especially if your situation is complex.
-Professional guidance will always make an equity transfer run smoothly, and eliminate any stress for you.

 Our expert team can help you with all kinds of equity transfer, including: